nsrau/azure-docs.it-it/articles/aks/supported-kubernetes-versions.md

 ## <a name="next-steps"></a>Passaggi successivi

-Per informazioni su come aggiornare il cluster, vedere [aggiornare un cluster di Azure Kubernetes Service (AKS)][aks-upgrade].
+For information on how to upgrade your cluster, see [Upgrade an Azure Kubernetes Service (AKS) cluster][aks-upgrade].

 <!-- LINKS - External -->
 [aks-engine]: https://github.com/Azure/aks-engine